Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 Single-Target Rotation for Protection Warrior

 The single-target rotation as a Protection Warrior is based on the following priority.
 As said, this is a priority.
-It is not the exact sequence in which abilities should be cast, but rather, for each time you are able to cast an ability, you should start at the top of the list and cast the first available ability for which you meet the criteria.
+It is not the exact sequence in which abilities should be cast, but rather, each time you are able to cast an ability, you should start at the top of the list and cast the first available ability for which you meet the criteria.
 This applies to all "rotations" hereafter.

-This does not take into account usage of your active mitigation abilities (we cover this important topic in subsequent section).
+This does not take into account the usage of your active mitigation abilities (we cover this important topic in a subsequent section).
 Active mitigation usage is generally much more nuanced, and it would not be optimal to list them within an ability priority.

 The overall goal is to generate as much Rage as possible by casting Rage-generating abilities so that Rage can then be spent on active mitigation.